 There are several hostels close to the Vondelpark: StayOkay Hostel situated right in the park, while The Flying Pig Hostel is situated on Vossiusstraat 46, a parallel street to the park.
 You can also look at offers of hotels around Vondelpark by using the form below.

 Constructed on a muddy dump area, the Vondelpark has to go through the total renovation each 30 years.
 This is because the actual ground level of the park constantly lowers itself.
 If these works would not be done, the whole park would be covered by water.
 It is visible after heavy rains at the end of the period before the next renovation, when whole parts of the park become vast ponds.
 The water cannot be simply pumped out as this would lower the groundwater around the park and endanger the wooden foundations of the buildings nearby.

-The park exists now for almost 150 years has many old plane trees, horse chestnut, Dutch red chestnut, catalpas and different sorts of birch trees.
-Numerous bushes and herbs complete the park’s landscape.
-Vondelpark is also a home to many birds – wild ducks, blue herons and many smaller birds.
+The park exists now for almost 150 years and has many old trees.
+Numerous bushes and herbs complete the park's landscape.
+Vondelpark is also a home to many large and small birds.